If You Are In Need Of Dental Implants, Look No Further Than Gentle Dental In Edison, NJ!

-At Gentle Dental we begin the implant process with your consultation.
+Dental implants rely on osseointegration to create a stable connection between a titanium implant and the jawbone.
+During osseointegration, the bone grows into direct contact with the tooth implant, holding it firmly in place.
+At Gentle Dental, we begin the tooth implant process with your consultation.
 This includes a full oral exam, x-rays, and a CT scan.
-From this information we can decide if your jawbone mass and density are right for implants.
+From this information, we can decide if your jawbone mass and density are right for dental implants.
 We use this information to also decide on the size and shape of the implant.

 2. Osseointegration — Now the implant has to become a part of the jawbone.
 This process where the bone grows around the implant is called osseointegration, and it takes from three to six months.

 3. Abutment — Once the implant is firmly in the jaw, we attach a post, called an abutment, to it.
 Once placed, we allow the gums to heal for six additional weeks.